 “Yes” he replied, “From the gate guards and from the pontoon crew.
 Such things travel fast on the Bush telegraph.”

-I clambered into the cab and we drove the short distance back to the scout base, where I gave him an outline of the happenings.
+I clambered into the cab and we drove back to the scout base, where I gave him an outline of events.

 He nodded his head.
 “There have been strange goings on around here for some time.
 Certain of the staff are becoming nervous.”

 “Not really.”
 I replied.
-“I know that during the 60’s and 70’s this area in particular was a logistic and transit base for an insurgent movement fighting in Zimbabwe.
-That for over a decade it had been a “no” go area. “
+“I know that during the 60’s and 70’s this area was a logistic and transit base for an insurgent movement fighting in Zimbabwe.
+I was told that for over a decade it had been a “no” go area. “

 “That is correct.”
 Morse stretched in his seat, ‘But it is the rest of the story which may explain some of Kings moodiness.
 During the bush war, the animals of the park were the meat pantry to the insurgents.
-The local contract poachers who shot and supplied the meat to the insurgents, didn’t forget their practices.
+The local contract poachers who shot and supplied the meat, didn’t forget their practices.
 After the war they simply switched to different markets.

 Kings was one of those suppliers.”